ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchGREP11guest.md

       hpcr-catch-success[1391]: VSI has started successfully.
       ```

-You will have enter the `Ctrl + ]` key-combination to break out of the console.
+You will have to enter the `Ctrl + ]` key-combination to break out of the console.

 ## verify that GREP11 server log messages are received by rsyslog